iCliniq logo

 How Black Eyes Be Diagnosed?

-If the physician suspects a fracture of the skull, they need to undergo a CT (computed tomography) scan and X-ray of the head and face.
-For a suspected eye injury, the patient will be asked to consult an eye specialist or ophthalmologist.
-The eye specialist will put a dye in the eyes to test for any abrasion in the eyeballs.
-For head injury, referral to a neurosurgeon will be done, and for facial fractures, ENT (ear, nose, and throat) specialists will be asked to check for it.
+The eye specialist will put dye in the eyes to test for any abrasion in the eyeballs.
+For head injuries, a referral to a neurosurgeon will be made, and for facial fractures, ENT (ear, nose, and throat) specialists will be asked to check for it.

-What Are The Conditions Associated With Black Eyes?
+What Are the Conditions Associated With Black Eyes?

 Yes, many conditions suspected to be associated with black eyes are mentioned below: